openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/dfx/cj-hilog-guidelines.md

                         .fontWeight(FontWeight.Bold)
                         .onClick {
                             evt => this.message = "Hello Cangjie"
-                            Hilog.isLoggable(0xFF00, "testTag", LogLevel.INFO)
+                            Hilog.isLoggable(0xFF00, "testTag", LogLevel.Info)
                             Hilog.info(0xFF00, "testTag", "hello world")
                             // Set the minimum printable log level for the application.
-After setting, logs below the Warn level will not be printed.
+After setting, logs below the WARN level will not be printed.
                             Hilog.info(0x0000, 'testTag', 'this is an info level log') Hilog.error(0x0000, 'testTag', 'this is an error level log') }